Pyre-Bot/pyre-bot/README.md

 * [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/)
   * Change **redirectOutputLog** to **true** in your doorstop_config.ini to prevent double messages being sent to BepInEx terminal.
 * [BotCommands](https://github.com/SuperRayss/BotCommands)
-  * Used to send commands such as votekick to the server from Discord
+  * Used to send commands to the server from Discord
 * [DebugToolkit](https://thunderstore.io/package/Harb/DebugToolkit/)
   * Enables additional commands to be sent to the server (i.e. give_item, give_equip)